haukex/hgpstools/README.md

 Featuring:

 * A general-purpose serial logging daemon with USB hot-plugging support
+* Instructions on how to build a standalone NTP server synchronized to GPS
 * Work is in Progress on an NMEA parser
 * Miscellaneous tools and information on getting things running on a [Raspberry Pi](http://www.raspberrypi.org/)